CETAF Stable Identifiers

 Natural Science Collections and Access and Benefit Sharing

 The Nagoya Protocol creates incentives to use genetic resources sustainably and therefore conserve biodiversity.
-The EU is a Party to the Nagoya Protocol, and the provisions of the EU Regulation on ABS and its Implementing Regulation apply to all Member States.
-All home countries of CETAF members – EU-Member States, Norway and Switzerland - are also Party to the Nagoya Protocol.
+The European Union is a party to the Nagoya Protocol, and the provisions of the EU Regulation on Access and Benefit-Sharing and its Implementing Regulation apply to all Member States.
+All CETAF members’ home countries – EU Member States, Norway and Switzerland - are also party to the Nagoya Protocol.

-Proper documentation of samples stored in CETAF collections is a prerequisite not only for good collection management, but also for a key feature for good referenced research collections.
-Linking permits, such as research or collecting permits with specimens is part of the routines in CETAF collections.
+To ensure our work complies with the Nagoya protocol, we have to properly document the samples stored in our collections.
+Linking permits, such as research or collecting permits with specimens is part of routine management of CETAF collections.
 This applies to material acquired by all means, such as collecting, donations, bequests and purchases.
-Access and Benefit-Sharing (ABS) requirements are adding a new dimension, as utilisation of collection material now needs to be recorded.
-Also, the exact ways in which collection material can be used under agreed permits, e.g. loaning, sequencing, publication of results, needs to be considered.
-Documentation is of particular importance for material collected after October 2014 when the Nagoya Protocol came into force, since the collection-holding institution or researchers using the collections may be called on to make a declaration to their national Checkpoint including reference to relevant ABS information.
+Access and benefit-sharing (ABS) requirements add a new dimension, as we now need to record how we utilise collection material and consider how it can be used under agreed permits, through loaning, sequencing and publication of results, for example.
+Documentation is of particular importance for material collected after October 2014 when the Nagoya Protocol came into force, since the collection-holding institution or researchers using the collections may be called on to make a declaration to their national checkpoint including reference to relevant ABS information.

 The EU ABS regulation is of utmost importance to natural history collections and the associated research carried out at CETAF institutions, since it affects the way both are organised.